alextyhwang/language-practice-partner/submission.md

 # Lingo — Team b16y

 Hey cursor team!
-Here's the project we spent the last 2 hours working on, made with cursor's glass.
+Here's the project we spent the last 2 hours working on, The project was made completely using cursor glass, using a mix of `opus-4.8` and `composer-2.5`

 The tool is **lingo**, and the goal is to:
 **Practice the conversations you actually freeze up in.**

 Lingo is a guided speaking coach for real-world language practice.

-Instead of open-ended "practice Spanish with me" chat, every session is a structured mission — a language, level, scenario, and concrete goal — run as a live voice roleplay on GPT Realtime.
+Instead of open-ended "practice Spanish with me" chat, every session is a structured mission— a language, level, scenario, and concrete goal.

 The AI fully becomes an in-world character (a hotel clerk, an interviewer, a market vendor) who makes you genuinely earn the goal, while quietly logging corrections and scores in the background.

+With Lingo, you can practice booking a flight, asking a girl out, or anything else related in the language of your choosing.

 The repo is here, you can take a look.
 We are using `gpt-realtime-2` for the voice model.
-The project was made completely using cursor glass, using a mix of `opus-4.8` and `composer-2.5`

 Video: https://drive.google.com/file/d/1Fn0gDLOm1d6JDYdOuvfUADOZGwxqO41l/view?usp=sharing